Defense Lawyer William Kunstler Dead at 76

 The jury acquitted the seven defendants of conspiracy and found five guilty of incitement.
 While the jury was deliberating however, the judge handed down his own verdict _ finding all seven defendants, Kunstler and his co-counsel guilty of contempt on a total of 160 counts.

-Kunstler was sentenced to four years and 13 days, but most of the counts were dismissed on appeal and he did not serve any time.
+Kunstler was sentenced on 24 of the counts to four years and 13 days.
+Most of the counts were dismissed on appeal and he did not serve any time.

-Kunstler did go to jail on occasion, but never longer than overnight, and usually for the publicity.
-He was always quick to advise the media of his court appearances and issue press releases about his cases.
+Kunstler did go to jail on occasion, but never longer than overnight.
+And publicity was usually the reason.
+He was always quick to advise the media of his court appearances, to issue press releases about his cases.

 In 1978 he declared ``I only defend those whose goals I share.
 I’m not a lawyer for hire.
 I only defend those I love.″